townsean/pokemon-color-picker/README.md

 ![Pokémon Color Picker Preview](data/preview-640px.gif)

+The Pokéballs are drawn with CSS.
+I detailed how to draw a Pokéball with a single div on the The Coding Couple blog post: [Pokéball Single DIV CSS Drawing | Tutorial](https://www.thecodingcouple.com/pokeball-single-div-css-drawing-tutorial/).

 ## Motivation

 I am a child of the 90s.
 One of the first games I owned on my red Gameboy Pocket was Pokémon Yellow.
 I loved that game, and my love of it led to my love of the Pokémon TV series.
 Now as a parent, I get to watch the joy Pokémon brings to my children.